Are there ideal numbers to shape a perfect lead generation figure?

 Below are lead generation stats that may help you improve your current lead generation campaign and assess process efficiency:

-The biggest challenge B2B marketers face in regards to lead generation is generating high-quality leads (61%).(B2B Technology Marketing Community)
+- The biggest challenge B2B marketers face in regard to lead generation is generating high-quality leads (61%).(B2B Technology Marketing Community)

-84% of companies that have a CRM have a lead scoring process in place to determine the quality of leads.
+- 84% of companies that have a CRM have a lead scoring process in place to determine the quality of leads.
+(Direct Marketing News)

-Content marketing generates 3 times as many leads as traditional outbound marketing, but costs 62% less.
+- Content marketing generates 3 times as many leads as traditional outbound marketing, but costs 62% less.
+(Demand Metric)

 Statistical data plays an outstanding role in your business – making wise decisions, learning and understanding your prospects’ behaviors, and taking careful steps in process and technology advancement.